-IAS 16 and IAS 38, Property, Plant and Equipment and Intangible Assets were amended by IASB in December 2013.
-The amendments clarify that the use of revenue-based methods to calculate the depreciation of an asset are not appropriate because revenue generated by an activity that includes the use of an asset generally reflects factors other than the consumption of the economic benefits embodied in the asset.
+IAS 16 and IAS 38 - Property, Plant and Equipment and Intangible Assets of an asset generally reflects factors other than the consumption of the economic benefits embodied in the asset.
 The IASB also clarified that revenue is generally presumed to be an inappropriate basis for measuring the consumption of the economic benefits embodied in an intangible asset.
 This presumption, however, can be rebutted in certain limited circumstances.